thrly/teaching/interactive-music-lecture_thrly.md

 ##### GEN
 Max's GEN language allows us to control data right down to the sample level: much closer than previous and affording some *very* powerful audio manipulation.

-GEN also allows you to export its code as iOS, AU and VST plugins to use in other systems.
+GEN also allows you to export its code as iOS, AU and VST plugins to use in other systems (although this aspect is a _little_ underdeveloped).

 #### Living off a single-board computer
 With all its bells and whistles, Max is a pretty "heavy" environment, so if you wanted to run Max off a smaller single-board computer system (like a Raspberry Pi or BeagleBoard), you'd be better off looking at something like [Pure Data](https://puredata.info) which can run in its "Vanilla" mode on the Pi... there's some helpful info about this [on the Pd site.](https://puredata.info/docs/raspberry-pi)

 (See also: [Pure Data](https://puredata.info), [Reaktor](https://www.native-instruments.com/en/products/komplete/synths/reaktor-6/), [Axoloti](http://www.axoloti.com), [vvvv](https://vvvv.org))